Logo Voyage

 Unmanned DNT cabin: Gautelishytta in the Narvik fells.
 Some sleep in their tents outside.

-For Finnish open wilderness huts and Norwegian emergency huts, bring your own cutlery, mattress, sleeping bag, and optional pillow.
-In other huts, sheets usually suffice.
-Accommodation in the more Spartan huts (including the Finnish reservable huts) is in bunk beds in a single shared room also acting as kitchen and living room.
-In Norway and Sweden there are often a few separate dormitories.
-There are spare mattresses in the Norwegian huts for those sleeping on the floor when the hut is crowded.
-Own toilet paper is often needed.
+In Finnish and Norwegian open huts, late arrivals have priority for beds.
+Bring your own cutlery, mattress, sleeping bag, toilet paper, and optionally a pillow.
+In other huts, sheets are usually sufficient.
+Accommodation in the more basic huts, including Finnish reservable huts, is typically in bunk beds in a single shared room that also serves as the kitchen and living area.
+In Norway and Sweden, huts often have a few separate dormitories.
+Spare mattresses are available in Norwegian huts for those who need to sleep on the floor when huts are crowded.

 The huts are a service to the hiking community, provided for free or at prices not covering the costs; it is essential that you respect this service by playing your part.
-Use firewood and gas sparingly; carry away your trash (including combustible packaging); leave the hut tidy, with some dry firewood (and possibly tinder) indoors; leave tools where they belong; make sure doors are properly closed; empty water containers; and so on.
+Use firewood and gas sparingly, carry away your trash (including combustible packaging), leave the hut tidy, with some dry firewood (and possibly tinder) indoors, leave tools where they belong, make sure doors are properly closed, empty water containers and follow the posted rules.
 Don't leave food, which would attract rodents.
 At manned huts, part of this isn't your responsibility, but the same spirit applies.

 Finland

-Open wilderness huts are free, unlocked, and accessible to all.
+Open wilderness huts are free, unlocked, and available to all.
 Neither type is staffed or provisioned.
-Huts typically consist of a single room with beds arranged as two stacked platforms, shared among visitors.
-In some cases, a building houses both types of huts, with one entrance locked and the other open.
+Huts typically have a single room with two-level platform beds shared among visitors.
+Sometimes, both hut types are located in the same building, with one entrance locked and the other open.

 • Reservable huts: €12 per person per night.